fanoframework/fanoframework.github.io/dispatcher/index.md

     ) : IResponse;
 end;
 ```
 - `env`, CGI environment variable that is given by web server.
+Read [CGI Environment](/environment) for more information.
 - `stdIn`, object which capable of reading STDIN

+Fano Framework will pass instance of CGI environment and IStdIn instance based on protocol that your application use, for example, CGI or FastCGI.

 ## Built-in Dispatcher implementation